Brísingamen: Archaeological record

 A Völva was buried c.
 1000 with considerable splendour in Hagebyhöga in Östergötland, Sweden.
 In addition to being buried with her wand, she had received great riches which included horses, a wagon and an Arabian bronze pitcher.
 There was also a silver pendant, which represents a woman with a broad necklace around her neck.
 This kind of necklace was only worn by the most prominent women during the Iron Age and some have interpreted it as Freyja's necklace Brísingamen.
 The pendant may represent Freyja herself.

+Several large “disc-on-bow”-type brooches from Gotland, Sweden have been identified as cultic objects possibly related to the brísingamen; among them is a particularly large brooch from the village Othemars.
+They are far too large and heavy to have been worn by any human woman, and are found exclusively in hoards rather than graves.

 Modern influence

 Alan Garner wrote a children's fantasy novel called The Weirdstone of Brisingamen, published in 1960, about an enchanted teardrop bracelet.

 Diana Paxson's novel Brisingamen features Freyja and her necklace.

 Black Phoenix Alchemy Lab has a perfumed oil scent named Brisingamen.

 Freyja's necklace Brisingamen features prominently in Betsy Tobin's novel Iceland, where the necklace is seen to have significant protective powers.

 The Brisingamen feature as a major item in Joel Rosenberg's Keepers of the Hidden Ways series of books.
 In it, there are seven jewels that were created for the necklace by the Dwarfs and given to the Norse goddess.
 She in turn eventually split them up into the seven separate jewels and hid them throughout the realm, as together they hold the power to shape the universe by its holder.
 The book's plot is about discovering one of them and deciding what to do with the power they allow while avoiding Loki and other Norse characters.

 In Christopher Paolini's The Inheritance Cycle, the word "brisingr" means fire.
 This is probably a distillation of the word brisinga.

 Ursula Le Guin's short story Semley's Necklace, the first part of her novel Rocannon's World, is a retelling of the Brisingamen story on an alien planet.

 Brisingamen is represented as a card in the Yu-Gi-Oh!
 Trading Card Game, "Nordic Relic Brisingamen".

 Brisingamen was part of MMORPG Ragnarok Online lore, which is ranked as "God item".
 The game is heavily based from Norse mythology.

 In the Firefly Online game, one of the planets of the Himinbjörg system (which features planets named after figures from Germanic mythology) is named Brisingamen.
 It is third from the star, and has moons named Freya, Beowulf, and Alberich.

 The Brisingamen is an item that can be found and equipped in the video game, Castlevania: Lament of Innocence.

 In the French comics Freaks' Squeele, the character of Valkyrie accesses her costume change ability by touching a decorative torc necklace affixed to her forehead, named Brizingamen.